haifabenaouicha/BIS_TEST/README.md

 ---

 ### `FactLoadJob`
+**Please note streaming approach didn't work for me and I was too tired to make it run smoothly**

 **Purpose:** Process real-time orders data using Spark Structured Streaming and join with existing dimensional data for analytics.